 According to the Iowa Department of Natural Resources’ most recent Iowa Waste Characterization Study (2017), food waste comprises over 20% of the total materials (by weight) going into Iowa landfills.
 For more information about food waste in landfills, visit the Waste Trac Education Team’s YouTube Channel.

 Reduce Wasted Food

 According to the U.S. Environmental Protection Agency, reducing wasted food helps people, helps the planet, and saves YOU money!
 Most people do not even realize how much food they throw away each week!
 Figure out how much food (and money!)
 YOUR family wastes.
-Then, minimize the amount of food wasted in your kitchen by planning and storing food more efficiently.
+Minimize the amount of food wasted in your kitchen by planning and storing food more efficiently and taking other steps to get your money out of the garbage!
 Recycle your used vegetable oil.
 Also, when factoring in that nearly 25% of Iowa’s waste is paper/cardboard and another 4.6% is yard waste – almost 45% of our waste could be rescued from landfills… just through composting these materials!

 Yard Waste Composting

 Most cities offer a yard waste and tree trimming drop-off site for their residents, but are not permitted to accept food waste for composting.
 Residents are encouraged to compost their food, paper, and yard waste at home.

 Composting can be as simple or as complex as you want it to be.
 From simply throwing items into a pile, to building a three bin system, or purchasing a commercially made compost barrel – composting uses a basic “recipe” of nitrogen and carbon containing materials: